Indian Foods To Avoid During Pregnancy in 2024

 Aloe vera isn't a good fit for pregnant women.
 It might make your tummy muscles tighten up and your blood sugar go down too much.
 It can also make you feel sick or have loose stools, which can wash away important nutrients.
 So, best to skip aloe vera in any form, like drinks, snacks, or even spices.
 It's just not worth the risk for you and your little one.

-In conclusion, Be careful about what you eat when you are pregnant.
-Avoid these five Indian foods to reduce the risk of problems for you and your baby: raw papaya, sesame seeds and jaggery in excess, Ajinomoto, street food, and too much caffeine.
+Be careful about what you eat when you are pregnant.
+Avoid these 13 Indian foods to reduce the risk of problems for you and your baby: raw papaya, sesame seeds and jaggery in excess, Ajinomoto, street food, and too much caffeine.
 Talk to your doctor about what foods are best for you during pregnancy.

 Back to blog